cambrewitt-ship-it/contentflow/PLANNER_EDIT_BUTTON_IMPLEMENTATION.md

-# Planner Edit Button Implementation
+# Calendar Edit Button Implementation

 ## Overview

-Successfully implemented "Edit in Content Suite" buttons in the project planner for both scheduled and unscheduled posts.
-This creates a seamless workflow for users to edit posts directly from the planner using the full content suite functionality.
+Successfully implemented "Edit in Content Suite" buttons in the project calendar for both scheduled and unscheduled posts.
+This creates a seamless workflow for users to edit posts directly from the calendar using the full content suite functionality.

 ## ✅ Features Implemented